 You may want to take a large trash container on wheels around your entire route, collecting all trash in your area.
-This procedure will enable you to quickly move through area removing all debris from the floor as well as removing the trash containers.
-Using this procedure helps you to understand what your entire route looks like for that day and all of the potential time consuming tasks ahead of you for the night.
-By quickly running through your route you also have the opportunity to lock all exterior windows and doors to ensure a timely securing procedure of your route.
+This procedure will enable you to move quickly through the area removing all debris from the floor as well as removing the trash containers.
+Using this procedure helps you to understand what your entire route looks like for that day and all the potential time-consuming tasks ahead of you for the night.
+By quickly running through your route, you also can lock all exterior doors to ensure a timely securing procedure of your route.